kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

   }
 {% endhighlight %}

-### SequentialPlayCountReducer.java
+### SequentialPlayCountReducer
 This reducer takes in pairs of songs that have been played sequentially and the number one.
-It then computes the number of times those songs have been played together, and emits the id of the first song as the key, and a SongCount record representing the song played after the first as the value.
-A SongCount record has a field containing the id of the subsequent song and a field for the number of times it has been played after the initial song.
+It then computes the number of times those songs have been played together, and emits the ID of the first song as the key, and a `SongCount` record representing the song played after the first as the value.
+A `SongCount` record has a field containing the ID of the subsequent song and a field for the number of times it has been played after the initial song.

-This reducer takes AvroKeys as input, and writes AvroKeys and AvroValues as output, so it must implement AvroKeyReader, AvroKeyWriter, and AvroValueWriter.
-The keys we are emiting are just strings so we could use a [Text](link-to-text-key-docs) key.
-Instead, we made the choice to use an AvroKey so that we could use the Kiji defined [AvroKeyValue output format]({{site.userguide_mapreduce_rc4}}/command-line-tools/#output), which requires that you output AvroKeys and AvroValues.
+This reducer takes `AvroKey` as input, and writes `AvroKey` and `AvroValue` as output, so it must implement `AvroKeyReader`, `AvroKeyWriter`, and `AvroValueWriter`.
+The keys we are emitting are just strings so we could use a [Text](link-to-text-key-docs) key.
+Instead, we made the choice to use an `AvroKey` so that we could use the Kiji defined [AvroKeyValue output format]({{site.userguide_mapreduce_rc4}}/command-line-tools/#output), which requires that you output `AvroKey` and `AvroValue`.

-The schema for our avro key is so simple that we don't have to add a record to our .avdl file in order to return the correct schema in getWriterSchema().
+The schema for our Avro key is so simple that we don't have to add a record to our avdl file in order to return the correct schema in `getWriterSchema()`.
 Instead, we can use the static methods avro provides for creating schemas of primitive types.

 {% highlight java %}